lsst-dm/dmtn-091/index.rst

     The `testdata_ci_hsc` package (https://github.com/lsst/testdata_ci_hsc) includes just enough data to exercise the main steps of the current pipeline: single-frame processing, coaddition, and coadd processing.
 The input data comprises 33 CCD images from 12 HSC visits in r and i band, pre-made master darks, dome flats, sky flats, biases and detector defect files for these, and the necessary subset of the PS1-PV3 reference catalog.
 These data total 8.3 GB.
 The `ci_hsc` package is run to process the `testdata_ci_hsc` data automatically on a nightly basis by the CI system and can be explicitly included in developer-initiated CI runs on development branches.
 The package also includes some simple tests to make sure that the expected outputs exist, but practically no tests of algorithmic or scientific correctness.
 Both by name and content, this is a CI-level dataset as defined above.

 2. https://github.com/lsst/validation_data_hsc
-    - 56 GB raw + master calibrations.
+    - 56 GB raw + master calibrations
-    - The entire `validation_data_hsc` repo is 250 GB because it includes a set of single-frame- and coadd-processed data.
+    - The entire `validation_data_hsc` repo is 250 GB because it includes a set of single-frame- and coadd-processed data
-    - Calibration data available as pre-computed masters and used to do ISR.
+    - Calibration data available as pre-computed masters and used to do ISR
-    - Currently processed on a daily (8 hour?) cadence through to coadd.
+    - Currently processed on a daily (8 hour?) cadence through to coadd
     - Currently not used for DIA.

 MEDIUM